frolleks/http-lib/README.md

 # Pathless

-A lightweight, flexible routing library for Node.js.
+A lightweight, flexible routing library for JavaScript.
 Designed for simplicity, Pathless provides an intuitive API for handling HTTP requests and organizing your routes.

 ```js
 // CJS